Glenella, Queensland: Education

 Glenella State School is a government primary (Prep-6) school for boys and girls at 35-55 Hill End Road (21.1214°S 149.1493°E).
 In 2018, the school had an enrolment of 189 students with 15 teachers (12 full-time equivalent) and 11 non-teaching staff (7 full-time equivalent).
 It includes a special education program.

-There is no secondary school in Glenella.
-The nearest secondary schools are Mackay North State High School in North Mackay to the south-east and Pioneer State High School in Andergrove to the north-east.
+There are no secondary schools in Glenella.
+The nearest government secondary schools are Mackay North State High School in North Mackay to the south-east and Pioneer State High School in Andergrove to the north-east.